Battlegrounds: RPG Edition has a simple licensing scheme. The software comes in three versions: a GM Client, a Player Client and a free Demo.

 If you plan on using BRPG for face-to-face gaming (e.g., with a projector or HDTV), you will need either a GM Client and a Player Client, or a GM Client, a Floating License, and the free Demo.
 The latter is recommended, since it provides more flexibility should you ever wish to use BRPG for online gaming.

-Once you purchase any license and submit your computer's Challenge Code (see pg.
-56 of the User Manual), you will be provided with an unlock code via e-mail.
-Entering your unlock code in BRPG's License window will convert the free Demo into the GM Client or the Player Client, depending on which type of license you purchased.
+Once you purchase any license and submit your computer’s Challenge Code (see pg.
+146-148 of the BRPG User Manual), you will be provided with an unlock code via email.
+Entering your unlock code in BRPG‘s License window will convert the free Demo into the GM Client or the Player Client, depending on which type of license you purchased.

 Both the GM Client and the Player Client license allow you register the program on any of the supported platforms/operating systems, but the software will thereafter only run on the specific computer it is authorized on.
 After authorization, if you want to switch computers or platforms, you can.
 You simply need to request new license activation codes (your old activation code will be disabled).
 The new activation codes are free.
 You do not need to buy a license again.

 Customers who purchase a GM Client are entitled to an additional free GM Client license code (all you have to do is ask for it and send in your 2nd computer’s Challenge Code).
 This is provided because some GMs like to prepare their games on one computer (say, a desktop PC) but actually run their game sessions from another computer (say, a laptop).
 However, the two GM Clients cannot be used to join each other’s game sessions.

 Demo (free, for evaluation purposes, or for playing games while connected to a GM Client with a Floating License available)